 At the last count Spain has 142 types of tax declaration of which 45 are for information only, i.e. no tax being payable.

 The filing deadlines are mentioned below under each tax declaration’s description.
 If a deadline falls on a weekend or a national, regional or local holiday, the deadline is moved to the next working day.

-The filing of tax declarations is now almost exclusively an online matter.
+The filing of tax declarations is now almost exclusively done online.
 When payment of tax is involved with the tax filing, the tax office will direct debit the bank account quoted in the declaration.
 However, for this system to work properly the filing of the declaration must be done at least 5 days before the normal deadline.
-In the case that the 5 day limit is missed an NRC must be obtained from the bank to enable the tax office to process the payment, or simply getting this electronically using the business trader’s digital certificate.
+In the case that the 5 day limit is missed an NRC must be obtained from the bank to enable the tax office to process the payment.
+The NRC can also be obtained electronically using the individual’s or company’s digital certificate.

 This is the annual personal income tax declaration.
 Individuals have to file this during the months April-June following the income tax year.